Serena7423/seo-detector/README.md

 ```

 ### Input Settings
 You can detect Html file from a URL or a readable stream.
+Using `input` option, you can specify input mode.
 The default input is an example html in `static/`.

 * File path
 ```js